Giveth/giveth-wiki/wiki/documentation/future.md

 ## <a name="future-money-exploration">Money flow based exploration of DACs & Capaigns</a>

 Giveth already has a lot of information that it is not using at all.
-By analysing the transactions, we can easily build graphs that would help people understand wheir the DACs money go through and where the Campaign money comes from.
-This could be an important ascpect that Givers could consider.
+By analysing the transactions, we can easily build graphs that would help people understand where the DACs money go to and where the Campaign money comes from.
+This could be an important aspect that Givers could consider.

 ![Money flow from DACs](../images/future/money-flow-dac.svg)